maelou363/house_wars/README.md

  ## Home
   The Home Page is a clean UI with one column wide on mobile, tablet and computer devices.
 This application was designed with mobile first so it works on desktop still but from a design standpoint it's created for mobile.
-  * Calculator - Occupying almost 90% of the viewing on a mobile.
+  * **Calculator** - Occupying almost 90% of the viewing on a mobile.
 This layout was choosen as to allow the user to simply add inputs and calculate.
 There are several UI features involved in this design.
     * Automatically putting Total Debt input at '0' to allow user who has no debt to not have to enter in.
 But if clicked, automatically does remove the 'O' and user can enter in their data.
     * Reset Button that allows user to remove prior inputs and when reset is clicked will autofocus back into 'Total Gross Income' input.
-      # Calculator Feedback
+      #### Calculator Feedback
       * For visual reasons we added commas into the numbers as the user is typing in the number.
 Allowing the user the ability to have clear feedback on what they have entered.
       * Autofocus on the first input field (Total Gross Income) which if using on desktop requires so clicking but from a UX perspective we didn't want the keyboard showing up immediately so they will have to click the input upon entering the site.
 We did create a feature where if they click 'reset' buttons it will autofocus back to the total gross income and allow them enter in a new number automatically.
       * Question Popovers - next to our input labels we have more information that can be displayed should user have questions about what should be counted.
-  * FAQ Section - Occupying around 10% of the viewing on mobile over 375 allows users to see that they have an option
+  * **FAQ Section** - Occupying around 10% of the viewing on mobile over 375 allows users to see that they have an option
-  * Results Page - Hidden initially until user clicks 'calculate' Which then will slow scroll automatically to the results page.
+  * **Results Page** - Hidden initially until user clicks 'calculate' Which then will slow scroll automatically to the results page.
+  * **Send Results**  - Modal popup to send results

 #### Future Features:

-* I'd like to create a future feature where once established how much you can borrow to bring up properties within that price range.
+* Create a future feature where once established how much you can borrow to bring up properties within that price range.
 * To create a feature that allows First Time Homebuyers to click so it calculates a 10% down deposit.

 # Testing

 * In testing and thinking of the final flow of application is when it occured to me that I'd like to give the user the option to access a navigation menu.
-This led me to intially begin building a navbar but what I decided was to create a FAQ below our calculator.
+This led me to intially begin building a navbar but what I decided was to create a FAQ below our calculator that takes up just 10% of the
 *
 *